 1. Hit the Slopes on a Ski Getaway (Various Regions)

 With the most ski resorts of any other state in the nation, world-class skiing is always close by in New York.
-The scenic Adirondacks region is home to Gore Mountain, which offers more skiable acreage than anywhere else in the state, and Whiteface Mountain, a 1980 Winter Olympics site with the greatest vertical drop east of the Rocky Mountains.
-Bristol Mountain (pictured) in the Finger Lakes takes you to new heights of excitement, beauty, and challenge, thanks to its 1,200 foot vertical rise.
+Hunter Mountain in the Catskills (pictured) boasts renowned terrain for all abilities, an impressive vertical drop, and some of the most reliable snow conditions in the East.
+The Adirondacks is home to Gore Mountain, offering more skiable acreage than anywhere else in the state, and Whiteface Mountain, a 1980 Winter Olympics site with the greatest vertical drop east of the Rocky Mountains.
+Bristol Mountain in the Finger Lakes takes you to new heights of excitement, beauty, and challenge, thanks to its 1,200 foot vertical rise.
 Never been on the slopes?
 No problem.
 Resorts from Chautauqua-Allegheny’s Holiday Valley to Greek Peak in the Finger Lakes to Hudson Valley’s Catamount Mountain will help you get your ski legs with lessons to make you comfortable going downhill.
-There’s plenty of time to relax, play, and dine after skiing at the luxury spas, cozy lodges, and fine restaurants that you’ll find both at the resorts as well as neighboring villages and towns.

 2. Go for the Gold in Lake Placid (Adirondacks)